Tony Romo: 2008 season

-On September 7, 2008, Romo led the Cowboys to a 28–10 win over the Cleveland Browns in their season opener.
-Romo completed 24 of his 32 passes for a total of 320 yards and one touchdown.
-After the game, Romo required 13 stitches for a large gash on his chin that occurred during the third quarter when linebacker Willie McGinest hit him in the chin with his helmet.
+During the season-opening 28–10 road victory over the Cleveland Browns, Romo completed 24-of-32 passes for 320 yards, a touchdown, and an interception.
+After the game, Romo required 13 stitches for a large gash on his chin that occurred during the third quarter when linebacker Willie McGinest hit Romo in the chin with his helmet.
 The NFL fined McGinest $7,500 for the hit.

-On September 15, Romo led the Dallas Cowboys to a 41–37 win against the Philadelphia Eagles in the second game of the 2008 season.
-Romo completed 21 of his 30 passes for a total of 312 yards and three touchdowns.
+In the next game against the Philadelphia Eagles, Romo completed 21-of-30 passes for 312 yards, three touchdowns, and an interception during a 41–37 victory.
 The 54 combined points scored by the Cowboys and Eagles in the first half were the second most points scored in a half during a Monday Night Football game.
-That same month, Romo signed a 5-year, $10 million endorsement deal with apparel marketer Starter, but was not allowed to wear footwear on the field as the company did not have a contract with the NFL.
+That same month, Romo signed a five-year, $10 million endorsement deal with apparel marketer Starter, but was not allowed to wear footwear on the field as the company did not have a contract with the NFL.

-Romo and the Cowboys won their third straight before losing to the Washington Redskins, falling to 3–1.
-Following a win against the Cincinnati Bengals, Romo was injured in a loss to the Arizona Cardinals.
+Romo and the Cowboys won their third straight game against the Green Bay Packers before losing to the Washington Redskins in Week 4, falling to 3–1.
+Following a Week 5 31–22 victory over the Cincinnati Bengals, Romo was injured in a loss to the Arizona Cardinals.
 The Cowboys, under Brad Johnson, went 1–2 the next three games, losing to the St. Louis Rams, beating the Tampa Bay Buccaneers, and losing to the New York Giants.

-In what became a de facto third playoff game for Romo shortly prior to its start, on December 28, Romo and the Cowboys failed to compete against the Philadelphia Eagles in a 44–6 loss.
-Romo committed three turnovers in the game and threw for 183 yards and no touchdowns.
-The loss dropped Romo's combined record in December to 5–8 and again raised questions about his performance in games of consequence.
+In what became a de facto third playoff game for Romo shortly prior to its start, the Cowboys failed to compete against the Eagles in a 44–6 road loss during the regular-season finale.
+Romo committed three turnovers (an interception and two fumbles) in the game and threw for 183 yards and no touchdowns.
+The loss dropped his combined record in December to 5–8 and again raised questions about his performance in games of consequence.